davidrbradshaw/HPCC/cluster-install-rought-draft.md

 ```
 4. Message staff to provision your cluster with the operating system.

 Normally, this is done in-person at the physical clusters.
-Due to facility access restriction, staff will provision the operating system remotely.
+Due to restrictions on facility access, staff will provision the operating system remotely.

-4. Re-log into your cluster
+5. Re-log into your cluster

-5. Modify `/etc/hosts` so the machine knows its hostname.
+6. Modify `/etc/hosts` so the machine knows its hostname.
+NNN is the last octet of the public IP address for the cluster which is listed in network information document.
 ```
 echo "171.64.116.[NNN] me344-cluster-[ClusterNum].stanford.edu" >> /etc/hosts
 echo "10.1.1.1 me344-cluster-[ClusterNum].localdomain me344-cluster-[ClusterNum]" >> /etc/hosts